medcomdk/ehmi/docs/assets/documents/security/security-specification-of-ehmi-core.md

 A strong authentication of users must take place (according to NIST niveau 3-4 or NSIS niveau “substantial”)

 1. Access control must be carried out based on nationally standardized information (attributes)
-2. Consent/rejection and treatment relationship must be checked against the national consent service and the national treatment relationship service
+2. Consent/rejection and treatment relation (dansk: behandlingsrelation) must be checked against the national consent service and the national treatment relation service (dansk: behandlingsrelationsservice)
 3. Information about healthcare professionals’ access to personal data must be viewable for the citizen/patient via MinLog

 <br/>